imaarov/SSDB/README.md

 - support single hard-code table
 ## Table

-For first phase the table structure are hard-code and its single one.
+For first phase the table structure is hard-code and its single one.

 | Column | Type |
 | ------ | ------ |